A4Bio/ProteinInvBench/README.md

 ## Overview of Supported Models, Datasets, and Evaluation Metrics

 We support various protein design methods and will provide benchmarks on various protein datasets.
-We are working on add new methods and collecting experiment results.
+We are working on adding new methods and collecting experiment results.

 <!-- *The detailed introduction could be found in* [dataset.md]() -->